vishnupyt/to-do-list/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to improve this project, feel free to fork the repository and submit a pull request.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

-Feel free to customize the `README.md` further based on your preferences.
-Let me know if you need help with anything else! 😊